 When he’s not keeping tabs on his company, Pro Football Focus, or flying across the country for NBC broadcasts, Collinsworth enjoys a quiet and reserved life with his wife of more than 30 years.
 The two have four children, all of which are grown up and making names for themselves in the sports and broadcasting worlds.

 Cris Collinsworth is married to Holly Collinsworth, formerly known as Holly Bankemper.

-Collinsworth was born in Dayton, Ohio, and put together an All-American college football career as a wide receiver at the University of Florida before an eight-year stint in the NFL (which included three Pro Bowls).
-He attended the University of Cincinnati’s College of Law in the late 1980s.
+Collinsworth was born in Dayton, Ohio, and put together a first-team All-American college football career as a wide receiver for the University of Florida Gators in Gainesville before becoming a second-round NFL Draft pick in 1981 and putting together an eight-year stint in the NFL (which included three Pro Bowls and 36 touchdowns).
+He attended the University of Cincinnati College of Law in the late 1980s.
 That’s where he met his future wife.
 They tied the knot in 1989, according to Bustle.

 Unlike her husband, Bankemper stays out of the spotlight.
 She practiced law after graduating law school and you’ll only find photos of her in Cris and her children’s Instagram pictures.
 From what we can gather, she seems like a devoted mother.

 The Collinsworths live in Fort Thomas, Kentucky.
 The small town has a population of about 16,000 and sits on the Ohio River.
 Cris has said he enjoys the tiny-town feel.

 “We’ve got the barbershop right up the way.
 We’ve got the sheriff.
 It’s a little dinky town,” Collinsworth told The Cincinnati Inquirer, according to Bustle.

 According to a search on the Campbell County property appraiser website, they live in a mansion that sits on 1.29 acres.
 That should be no surprise considering Collinsworth’s net worth is an estimated $14 million.